MADANA-IO/madana-apiclient-csharp/docs/RequestServiceApi.md

 ## SetResult

-> System.IO.Stream SetResult (string uuid, string authorization = null, JsonSignedData body = null)
+> System.IO.Stream SetResult (string uuid, string authorization = null, JsonSignedDataUtils body = null)

 Endpoint is called from the Analysis Processing entity to submit the result.